 This is a complete about-face from when we see her dragged off stage an act earlier.
 Here is the duality of the play.
-Either after being denied her family, food, heat, and watching priests, servants, and tailors beaten into submission, she caves to his every whim, doing whatever it takes to placate him.
+Either after being denied her family, food, and heat, and after watching priests, servants, and tailors beaten into submission, she caves to his every whim, doing whatever it takes to placate him.
 Kate is tamed.

 Or she plays him the same way he played her in their initial volley.
 Kate appeases Petruchio to get what she wants.
-Support this view comes in their next scene, on the public street.
+Support for this view comes in their next scene, on the public street.

 Husband, let's follow, to see the end of this ado.

 What, art thou ashamed of me?

 No, sir, God forbid; but ashamed to kiss.